fotistsiou/upload_system_php/README.md

-Upload system is an application for sharing files between users.
-It includes a registration system, which is protected from SQL Injections and users' passwords are stored in the database, after they have been encrypted with the md5 method.
+An application for sharing files between users.
+Each user can upload their own files and view files uploaded by other users.
+In addition, they can download any file they want.
+The application has a registration system that is protected by SQL injections and passwords are encrypted with the md5 method.